MaterializeInc/materialize/doc/developer/design/README.md

  - Record context and assumptions.
  - Achieve a (reasonable) level of consensus around a design.
  - Record decisions.
- - Document a chosen design and lay out _some_ of the technical details: this is sufficiently vague and requires some _intuition_ from the writer.
-This point depends on the target audience and the nature of the design/change that is being proposed.
+ - Document a chosen design and lay out _some_ of the technical details.

+The last point is intentionally vague and requires some _intuition_ from the writer.
+The appropriate level of technical detail depends on the target reviewers and the nature of the design/change that is being proposed.

+Ask your tech lead if you are unsure about the right level of technical detail.
+A good rule of thumb is that you should strive for the *minimum* level of detail that fully communicates the proposal to your reviewers.
+Going into too much detail has a cost: it takes longer to write the document and longer to review the document, plus the finest details are those that are most likely to change during implementation.

 ## Non-Goals